Published on November 15, 2022

 You have put together a team responsible for crisis management and implementing your disaster recovery scenarios.
 To ensure business continuity, your key personnel must also ensure that these strategies have been tested and reviewed for effectiveness.

 BCP testing involves a series of exercises and simulation tests to mimic the effects of the crisis.
 An effective testing approach must involve various scenarios so your team can handle any situation with ease.
-Your tests must prepare for large-scale events, such as a cyber attack, or a small-scale issue like a power outage.
-You should also consider external risks such as natural disasters.
-The goal is to ensure that critical business functions are safeguarded.
+Your testing should encompass readiness for different BC incidents, whether a small-scale issue like a power outage or a large-scale event like a cyber attack or a natural disaster.

 Testing the business continuity plan (BCP) is a must when you are developing your operational resilience strategies.
 If you are not conducting BC plan testing, you have no way to ensure that the strategy you have in place is the best at managing your perceived risks and threats.